yuan-kuan/yuan-kuan.github.io/index.md

-# You're a frontend developer?
+# You're a front-end developer?
 Come work with Else Studio.

 ## Why?

 **Freedom.**

-You will start with a **project-based or a task-based payment**.
+You will start with a **project-based or task-based payment**.
 As soon as the work is done and the goal is met, we conclude the project, and you get the pay, then we proceed to the next project.
-There will be a delivery date which we both agreed on before the start of the project, which is usually just a rough estimate.
 Just keep me posted with progress every work day, even if it is a small step.
 Maybe we will do a one-hour face-to-face meeting for the project conclusion.
 Maybe we will do a one-hour pair programming every other week.
 Maybe.

 And that is it.